 Treatment Programs for Victims of Domestic Violence

 In Florida, the law requires that programs formed for the purpose of aiding victims of domestic violence provide certain services and meet minimum standards set forth by the state.
 There are approximately 42 certified centers of this nature in the state, all of which are community-based agencies.
 Domestic violence is a serious offense and can have lifelong consequences for victims, whether they are adults or children.
-To ensure that you receive the best possible legal defense and care, it is important that victims seek the aid of an experienced family law attorney who can work with you to help defend your rights.
+To ensure that you receive the best possible legal defense and care, it is important that victims seek the aid of an experienced West Palm Beach domestic violence lawyer who can work with you to help defend your rights.

 Domestic Violence Centers